 Written Final Exam 20%: The final exam is cumulative, and similar in format to the chapter exams.
-It will assess listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and familiarity with cultural topics.
-No exceptions will be made for "planned holidays" or "I bought my plane ticket long time ago", etc. It is written on Saturday, Dec.
-17, 2016 at 2pm.
+It will assess listening and reading comprehension, writing, vocabulary, grammar structures, and familiarity with cultural topics.
+You are required to be present for the exam.
+No exceptions will be made for "planned holidays" or "I bought my plane ticket long time ago", etc. It is written on Tuesday, April 18, 2017, at 9am.